shafreeck/redis-metrics/README.md

 # Features

-* Dynamic discover hosts of a DNS
+* Dynamicly discover hosts from the DNS
-* Dynamic discover all slaves of the master
+* Dynamicly discover all slaves of the master
 * Export rich metrics

 # Usage